[IUCr Home Page] [CIF Home Page] [ciftbx home] [cyclops.src] [ciftbx.src]

 This program is based on cif2cif, and differs from the program

-primarily in the of the output.
+primarily in the format of the output.

 cif2xml